7 Mistakes To Stop Making If You Have Fine Hair

 Mistake #3: Using too much conditioner

-Mistake #4: Letting your hair grow too long
+Mistake #4: Keeping hair very long

-Mistake #5: Forgetting about your scalp
+Mistake #5: Forgetting about your scalp health

-“A scalp scrub will give you a deeper clean and will physically exfoliate away the dirt, oil, and product build-up that can clog hair follicles,” says Franck Izquierdo, co-founder of IGK Hair Care.
+"A scalp scrub will give you a deeper clean and will physically exfoliate away the dirt, oil, and product build-up that can clog hair follicles," says Franck Izquierdo, co-founder of IGK Hair Care.
 As a result, volume-building and hair growth is much easier to achieve.
+We're currently loving the Ouai Detox Shampoo and Virtue Exfoliating Scalp Treatment, each to be incorporated into your routine once or twice each week.

 Mistake #6: Using the wrong blow-drying technique

-There’s a reason you always leave the hair salon with a higher-than-Heaven, bouncy blowout, and it’s all in the round brush.
+There's a reason you always leave the hair salon with a higher-than-Heaven, bouncy blowout, and it's all in the round brush.
 After applying the smallest amount of volumizing mousse or spray, use the round brush to lift your hair up and away from the root as you blow-dry.
-This gravity-defying trick might be hard to master, but it’s more than worth it when you're rocking fine or thin hair.
+This gravity-defying trick might be hard to master, but it's more than worth it when you're rocking fine or thin hair.
+Here's the trick to using a round brush that no one knows.

 Fine hair—our fickle, fickle friend—is super prone to split ends.
 Split ends, as we know, make your hair appear less healthy in terms of volume, length, and density.
 Once the damage is done, it travels up the hair shaft until you cut it off.
 The best approach?
 Getting ahead of it.